-Because DeployHub sees everything as a Component, a DB update is no different.
+Because DeployHub sees everything as a Component, a database update is no different.
 Well, that is not completely true.
 If you define a Component as a DB update, you will be given the option of defining both a roll-forward step and a roll-back step.
 This allows DeployHub to track the incremental changes of each associated DB schema.
 DeployHub allows you to add a DB update as part of your microservice architecture.

 With our supply chain inventory system, you always know the versions of microservices your application is dependent upon.
 You have the insights on the meta data to resolve issues and confidently manage a rapidly changing application based on microservices.

 DeployHub Key Features